Fatima has a broad public law and civil liberties practice, with a focus on state accountability.

 During her pupillage, she worked with Stephen Simblet QC on a number of highly specialist claims against the police as well as jury trials in false imprisonment and malicious prosecution claims.

-Fatima is building a practice in protest law and has represented protesters in cases involving court injunctions taken out by commercial organisations, as well as the police.
-She has also represented protesters in committal proceedings, as well as those charged with a range of criminal offences.
+Fatima represents protesters in a variety of cases including civil injunctions taken out by commercial organisations and the police, committal proceedings, and those charged with a range of criminal offences.

-Fatima also represents protesters in actions against the police arising from incidents of unlawful arrest, false imprisonment and assault during protests.
+Fatima also regularly advises in actions against the police arising from incidents of unlawful arrest, false imprisonment and assault during protests.
+She has a particular interest in challenging the arbitrary and excessive use of police powers at protests, with a special interest in anti-racism protests.

 Fatima is a founding member and Director of Black Protest Legal Support (BPLS), who support protesters and activists in the Black Lives Matter and anti-racist movements.
-Fatima is part of the group’s strategic litigation team.
-She is also a volunteer Legal Observer and regularly provides legal updates to volunteers as well as contributing to drafting bust cards explaining protesters’ rights.
+Fatima leads the group’s strategic litigation team.
+She is also a volunteer Legal Observer and regularly provides legal updates to volunteer legal observers on the ground as well as contributing to drafting bust cards explaining protesters’ rights.

 UK Oil & Gas Plc v Persons Unknown (2021)